-The influx of cold weather, as well as an increase in hand-washing, can contribute to impaired nail health, leaving many searching for a cure-all to protect and repair damaged nails.
+The influx of cold weather, as well as an increase in hand-washing, may contribute to impaired nail health, leaving many searching for a cure-all to protect and repair damaged nails.
 But would you ever imagine that miracle product being—wait for it—toothpaste?
 YouTubers and TikTokers have been lauding the merits of the minty goo, claiming that applying it to your entire nail and letting it sit for a few minutes before wiping off will help give nails better clarity, and, what's more, help them grow at a speedy rate.
 If this sounds too good to be true, we're with you, so we asked medical experts whether there's any truth behind using toothpaste for longer, healthier nails.

 Meet the Expert